azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 ![](/Images/OMS_Blade_RS2.PNG)

-- Tile: The below shows the number of unique resource types that have at least one control failing.
+- Tile: The below query shows the number of unique resource types that have at least one control failing.
 	``` AIQL
 	AzSDK_CL
 	| where TimeGenerated >ago(3d)